Wenxin-Jiang/wenxin-jiang.github.io/_pages/home.md

 Hi, I'm Wenxin Jiang!
-I am currently a Ph.D. student at Purdue University, in the department of Electrical and Computer Engineering.
+I am currently a Ph.D. student in [DualityLab](https://davisjam.github.io/) in ECE@Purdue University.
 My research interests lie at the intersection of Software Engineering and Machine Leanring.